-Lerner tackles topics the average American is apt to avoid: anxiety, fear and shame.
-As a future mental health professional (and as a generally anxious person), I happen to enjoy discussing (and reading about) all three.
+Lerner tackles topics the average American is apt to avoid: anxiety, fear, and shame.
+As a person who studeid mental health (and as a generally anxious person), I happen to enjoy discussing (and reading about) all three.

 But you don’t need to work in the field of mental health to get something out of reading The Dance of Fear.
 It’s part practical advice, part true stories (about Lerner [like the time a pair of her underwear she didn’t know was stuck inside her pants slipped out of her pant leg and onto the street] and about some of her clients [like the woman diagnosed with a terminal illness in her early 30s]).
 And it brings up lots of points I think we all ought to know, including the ones from my favorite excerpts.
 See below:

 “We can’t stop bad things from happening, but we can stop our relentless focus on how things were or how we want them to be, and develop a deeper appreciation for what we have now.” -page 5